django-cms/django-cms/docs/contributing/testing.rst

 Integration tests
 =================

-In order to run integration tests you'll have to install at least the verison of django CMS from the current directory and djangocms-helper into into your virtualenv.
+In order to run integration tests you'll have to install at least the version of django CMS from the current directory and djangocms-helper into into your virtualenv.
 All commands should be run from the root of the repository.
 If you do not have virtualenv yet, create and activate it first::